-The MJCCA Preschools' curriculum encourages children to be actively involved in the learning process.
-All lessons and activities are carefully selected to align with each stage of your child’s development.
+The MJCCA Preschool curriculum encourages children to be actively involved in the learning process.
+Every lesson and activity is carefully selected to align with each stage of your child’s development.
 While there are differences in individual development, the sequence of developmental states remains the same.
 When children progress at their own pace, they experience success and grow one step at a time.

 “The introduction of new skills and behaviors is always based on a child’s state of readiness, not on chronological age,” says Kim Sucan, Director of MJCCA Preschools.

 Classrooms in the MJCCA Preschool program offer a variety of centers for dramatic play, building/construction, manipulatives, science, writing, reading, and art.
 Children participate in each of these centers for a minimum of 45 minutes a day.
 Our highly experienced and dedicated teachers facilitate learning through centers in several ways.
 By setting up new materials for children to explore, children are encouraged to enjoy the excitement of self-discovery.
 As teachers interact with preschoolers, they further their development of language.
 Attention is paid to each individual child’s developmental progress, and this is a critical time for teachers to customize their instruction.
 Center time is an active time in the classroom, and it is purposeful, planned, and the heightened activity is the result of active learning.